ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dt><code>--private-only</code></dt>
 <dd>Use this option to prevent a public VLAN from being created.
 Required only when you specify the `--private-vlan` flag and do not include the `--public-vlan` flag.<p class="note">If worker nodes are set up with a private VLAN only, you must enable the private service endpoint or configure a gateway appliance.
 For more information, see [Worker-to-master and user-to-master communication](/docs/containers?topic=containers-plan_clusters#workeruser-master).</p></dd>

+<dt><code>--gateway-enabled</code></dt>
+<dd>Create a cluster with a `gateway` worker pool of two gateway worker nodes that are connected to public and private VLANs to provide limited public access, and a `default` worker pool of compute worker nodes that are connected to the private VLAN only.
+You can specify the number of compute nodes that are created in the `--workers` option.
+Note that you can later resize both the `default` and `gateway` worker nodes by using the `ibmcloud ks worker-pool resize` command.
+For more information about gateway-enabled clusters, see [Using a gateway-enabled cluster](/docs/containers?topic=containers-plan_clusters#gateway).</dd>

 <dt><code>--private-service-endpoint</code></dt>
 <dd>**Standard clusters in [VRF-enabled accounts](/docs/resources?topic=resources-private-network-endpoints#getting-started)**: Enable the [private service endpoint](/docs/containers?topic=containers-plan_clusters#workeruser-master) so that your Kubernetes master and the worker nodes communicate over the private VLAN.
 In addition, you can choose to enable the public service endpoint by using the `--public-service-endpoint` flag to access your cluster over the internet.
 If you enable the private service endpoint only, you must be connected to the private VLAN to communicate with your Kubernetes master.
 After you enable a private service endpoint, you cannot later disable it.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud ks cluster get --cluster <cluster_name_or_ID>`.</dd>